What Are the Best Alternative Careers to Nursing?

 - 6 Non-Nursing Jobs for Nurses

 - 8 Best Jobs for Retired Nurses

 What Are the Signs That It’s Time for a Career Change?

 In any career, the decision to make a change is a personal one.
 Whether it has to do with your overall happiness, money, or scheduling, everyone has their own specific reasons for wanting to try something different.
 If you’re currently in a nursing job and find yourself thinking about any of the following on a regular basis, it may be time to choose a new path.

 - You feel burnt out from the daily stress of working in a hospital.

 - You want more flexibility or control over the hours you work.

 - You’re considering retirement, but you still want something part-time.

 - You’re sick of taking on long shifts, especially on holidays and important events.

-After choosing a different career path, you may decide to eventually come back to nursing.
+After choosing a different career path, you may decide to come back to nursing eventually.
 Or, you may choose something that is a perfect fit, and you’ll stick with it for a long time.
 Keep in mind that you never have to stay in a career that leaves you unhappy or unsatisfied.
 If you choose to stay in the healthcare industry, it’s booming with jobs like never before.